Anilkumarsunkesula/vsts/intorconnect.md

 - Add in the required details as shown below, leave the rest to default and select Create.

 This creates a virtual network (VNet) and a subnet, which are scoped to a single region with in Azure.
 Resources within the virtual network can communicate outbound with the internet, by default.
 An inbound connection can be achieved by attaching a public IP with the resource.
 You can also connect virtual network with your on-premises network or other public clouds (Oracle Cloud Infrastructure) by using **Azure ExpressRoute**.
 This connection is private.
-Traffic does not go over the internet
+Traffic does not go over the internet.

+### virtual network gateway Creation

+In order to create the interconnect between Azure virtual network and oracle cloud infrastructure virtual cloud network (VCN), we must create a virtual network gateway first.
+A virtual network gateway serves two purposes: exchange IP routes between the networks and route network traffic.

+- On the upper-left side of the screen, search for ‘virtual network gateway’ resource and click on Create.
+It opens up the virtual network gateway options.
+- Add in the details as shown below.
+Remember to select ‘ExpressRoute’ in gateway type.